vitadin/nvim-modular-kickstart/docs/tutorial/11-wilder-command-line.md

 # Wilder.nvim: Enhanced Command-Line Experience

-A better command-line interface with fuzzy completion and popup menu displayed in the center of your screen.
+A better command-line interface with fuzzy completion and popup menu.

 ## What is Wilder.nvim?

-Wilder.nvim transforms Neovim's command-line experience with a beautiful popup menu and fuzzy matching.
-Instead of seeing suggestions in a cramped single line, you get:
+Wilder.nvim enhances Neovim's command-line with a beautiful popup menu and fuzzy matching.
+Instead of seeing suggestions in a cramped single line at the bottom, you get:

-- **Centered popup palette** - Command input and suggestions appear in center of screen
+- **Popup menu above command-line** - Clear visual display of all suggestions
 - **Fuzzy matching** - Type partial strings, get smart suggestions
 - **Visual feedback** - See all matching commands at once
 - **Faster navigation** - Tab through suggestions quickly